torvalds/linux/Documentation/media/uapi/mediactl/request-api.rst

    error.

-Controls can still be set without a request and are applied immediately, regardless of whether a request is in use or not.
+Controls can still be set without a request and are applied immediately, regardless of whether a request is in use or yest.

 .. caution::